-I don’t know how many times and by whom many people I have heard this saying that has become very popular in our day.
+I don’t know how many times and by who many people I have heard this saying that has become very popular in our day.
 However It’s an idea that is in conflict with the biblical message.

 Repentance is one of the keywords when it comes to our salvation.
 In fact, it is so important, that if we don’t repent our wrongdoings, there is no atonement.

 “And that repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem” (Luk 24:47).

 Throughout life, we have all made mistakes.
 We have been selfish when we should have been charitable.
 We have stepped on others to elevate ourselves.
 We have harmed and caused pain, and others have harmed and caused us pain.

 The idea that you had to do your mistakes and choices to become who you are today as if you are a unique and improved person because of it, is deeply troubling to whomever you have hurt.